TimoBolkart/voca/README.md

 VOCA is a simple and generic speech-driven facial animation framework that works across a range of identities.
 This codebase demonstrates how to synthesize realistic character animations given an arbitrary speech signal and a static character mesh.
 For details please see the scientific publication

-Capture, Learning, and Synthesis of 3D Speaking Styles.
+Capture, Learning, and Synthesis of 3D Speaking Styles.<br/>
-D. Cudeiro*, T. Bolkart*, C. Laidlaw, A. Ranjan, M. J. Black Computer Vision and Pattern Recognition (CVPR), 2019
+D. Cudeiro*, T. Bolkart*, C. Laidlaw, A. Ranjan, M. J. Black<br/>
+Computer Vision and Pattern Recognition (CVPR), 2019

 A pre-print of the publication can be found on the [project website](https://voca.is.tue.mpg.de).